Swagat-Satprem-Jena/Cardio-vascular-disease-prediction-using-stacking-classifer/README.md

 # **HealthCoder 2023 - Cardiovascular Disease Prediction**

-A Web app that predicts your chances of having a heart disease!
+> A web app that predicts the probability of heart disease based on user input, offering a convenient and accessible tool for assessing individual risk.

 ![cvd home](https://github.com/somyasubham9/CVD_Prediction/assets/77459972/dcaea43a-ca64-4a5c-9062-8f2a23d49aa4)